 Felt is important because it does not reflect very much light.
-Other soft fabrics may work, but stay away from high sheen or high gloss options.
+Other soft fabrics may work but stay away from high-sheen or high-gloss options.

 - When you find a flower that you would like to shoot, simply arrange the black felt behind the subject.
 I try to keep the fabric as flat as possible.
 If needed, the felt can be wrapped around a book or board to secure it in position.

 - Avoid picking the flower and placing it on the felt.
-It simply won't look right and it means that no one else will be able to take a picture.
+It simply won't look right, and it means that no one else will be able to take a picture.
 I prefer a non-destructive approach whenever possible.

 - Try to have the flower in natural light.
-That gives the best illumination and helps to "black out" the background.
+That gives the best illumination and helps to "blackout" the background.
 In some cases, you may augment the natural light with your flash.
 If you do, consider moving the flash off of the camera and setting it up at a complementary angle to the flower.

 3. The Low F-Stop and Flash Method

 This is a fun method that you can try out just about anywhere.
 Change your camera setting to a lower F-Stop and target a flash directly on the subject.
-The background will be out of focus and dark, especially if it was darker to begin with.
+The background will be out of focus and dark, especially if it is darker to begin with.
 Watch the video below to see it in action.